weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 *(Note: you do not need to enter the `module` instruction into the interpreter; the previous `:m ...` command loaded this literate Cryptol file automatically.
-In general, you should run `Xcryptol session` commands in the interpreter and leave `cryptol` code alone to be parsed by `:m ...`.)*
+In general, you should run `Xcryptol-session` commands in the interpreter and leave `cryptol` code alone to be parsed by `:m ...`.)*

 # Using the Cryptol interpreter